-- Future of teaching as a profession - Current problems of teacher education and practicing schools - Opportunities and challenges in teacher education in post globalized India
+- Future of teaching as a profession - Current problems of teacher education and practicing schools

 - CABE, 1992.
 Report of the CABE Committee on Policy Perspective Govt.
-Of India, MHRD, New Delhi. - Delors, J.(1996)Learning: The treasure with in UNESCO Publishing. - Husen, Torsten & Postlethwaite (Eds.)
+Of India, MHRD, New Delhi. - Delors, J.(1996)Learning: The treasure with in UNESCO Publishing. - Dunkin, J. Micheal(1987) The International Encyclopedia of Teaching and Teacher Education, Pergamon Press. - Husen, Torsten & Postlethwaite (Eds.)
 (1994), The International Encyclopedia of Education Pergamon Press. - Mangla, Sheela (2000), Teacher Education: Trends & Strategies, New Delhi, Radha Publishing. - Ministry of Education 1964-66, Education and National Development Report of Indian Education Commission, Govt.
 Of India, New Delhi. - MHRD(1992) Programme of Action, Department of Education, Govt., of India, New Delhi. - NCTE (1998) Curriculum Framework for Quality Teacher Education, NCTE, Publication, New Delhi. - Oberoi, M.K.(1995) Professional competencies in Higher Education, New Delhi UGC Publication. - MHRD (1990) Towards an Enlightened and Humane Society; (Rama Murti Committee Report), Department of Education, Govt.
-Of India, New Delhi. - Sharma, Shashi Prabha.
-(2016).
-Teacher Education.
-New Delhi: Kanishka Publishers.
+Of India, New Delhi.